davedx/dex.ts/README.md

 Dex.ts was designed after many iterations and technologies across a myriad of fast-paced startup projects.

 Its primary aim is to be just what you need to get deployed and executing as fast as possible, with minimal baggage.
+Convention over configuration, simple and focused, just enough to hit the core stuff that's a pain in the ass to roll yourself.

 ## Packages